SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 never add two conditions to a chunk that matched the same superstate working memory element.
 This made sense because chunking was based on a generalization of the working memory trace.
 More than one condition that tested the same WME would be redundant.
-Explanation-based chunk- ing, though, learns based on the reasoning within the original hand-written rules.
+Explanation-based chunking, though, learns based on the reasoning within the original hand-written rules.
 Since the reasoning behind each of the two conditions may be different even if they matched the same WME, EBC must always add both conditions.
 (Note that there are some exceptions.
 See